 This website has previously been recommended by EDUTOPIA; School Library Monthly; The Living Room Candidate, INFOHIO, “Blueprint for Democracy” and “Cable in The Classroom” magazine.

 The Role of Media in Politics/Elections:

 Increasingly today, getting elected means skillful use of the media by the candidates to get their message across.
 Politicians now employ experts in social media, marketing, advertising and TV to convey their messages to voters, sometimes spending millions of dollars in the process.

 It is critically important that students, our future voters and leaders, learn to understand the role and influence of media in the political process.
-(Do your students understand, for example, what Super PACS are, or the history of the recent Campaign Finance Reform efforts?)
+(Do your students understand, for example, what constitutes Dark Money, what Super PACS are, or Campaign Finance Reform efforts?)

 To that end, many state standards for Social Studies and Citizenship include the need for students to understand how media influences politics and decision making.